Student Emergency Funds

 Housing

-- Shoreview Hill Apartments offering 3 month leases with first lease term fee waived. https://www.
+- Shoreview Hill Apartments offering three-month leases with first lease term fee waived.